api3dao/signed-api/packages/api/README.md

 - `POST /`: Insert a batch of signed data.
   - The batch is validated for consistency and data integrity errors.
 If there is any issue during this step, the whole batch is rejected.
 Otherwise the batch is accepted.
+Also, all data that is no longer needed is removed during this step.
 - `GET /{endpoint-name}/{airnode}`: Retrieve signed data for the Airnode respecting the endpoint configuration.
   - Only returns the freshest signed data available for the given Airnode, respecting the configured endpoint delay.
 - `GET /`: Retrieve list of all available Airnode address.